SNEG-DEV/siege-of-avalon/README.md

 Tested with "Siege of Avalon Anthology - Chapters 1-6" build 1.1.2001.1104 from 2001 - just copy Siege.exe and DDraw.dll found under releases - and the game can be played in higher resolutions.

+Also now testing German chapters 1-6 with the SoAmigos Patch v0.7 applied.
+Since that patch does contain missing translations among other things.
+Was only relevant for German version.

 ## How to complie ##
 Install Delphi 10.3.3 or newer - the free Community Edition found at https://www.embarcadero.com/products/delphi/starter will do fine.
 Open the Siege.dpr project file and compile.